 We Buy Any Car is the best-known online car buying site, mainly due to its extensive radio and TV advertising.
 The service proudly boasts a 4.5 out of 5 TrustPilot rating from more than 80,000 customer reviews.

 Like Motorway, you enter your car’s registration and mileage into the site to start the ball rolling.
-It also asks for the number of previous owners and whether the car has a full service history, which is factored into the offer price.
+You are also asked for the number of previous owners and whether the car has a full service history, which are factored into the offer price.

 There is no free car collection service, so you have to take it to the company’s nearest outlet.
-In this author’s case, that’s about 30 miles away so not especially convenient.
-The final price offered is subject to a personal inspection once you get to the outlet, so bear that in mind.
+They say this is usually no more than about 15 minutes away but it can sometimes be a fair bit more than that so it’s worth checking.
+The final price offered is subject to a personal inspection once you get to the outlet, so also bear that in mind.
 We’ve had several reports of readers unhappy with the amout of money knocked off the online offer price for minor cosmetic issues.

 This service also charges a transaction fee, from £50 for cars valued between £100 and £3,999 to £75 for cars valued at £5,000 or more.
 You get your money within four working days, unless you are willing to pay yet another fee.
 This costs £25 for next working day or £30 for payment within 30 minutes of dropping off the car.

 These little things can add up to a fair chunk of money, especially if you have to make arrangements to get home again once you’ve handed over your car.
-If your car isn’t worth that much to begin with, or is looking a bit battered, you could be losing a fair proportion of the inital offer price by the time it all shakes out.
+If your car isn’t worth that much to begin with, or is looking a bit battered, you might not have much money left by the time you get home.

-Once known as the magazine everyone bought when looking for a used car, Auto Trader is now an online-only service, but one that is still very widely used.
+Once known as the magazine everyone bought when looking for a used car, Auto Trader is now an online-only service.
+However, it’s one that is still very widely used.
 Anyone looking for a used car online will generally check Auto Trader first, while scanning the site is a daily task for used car managers at dealerships.
 So use this site and you are putting your car in front of a potentially big audience.